Life Science III 1007

 - *Bliven, K.A., *Fisher, D.J., Maurelli, A.T.
 2012.
 Characterization of the activity and expression of arginine decarboxylase in human and animal Chlamydia pathogens.
 FEMS Microbiology Letters 337:140-6.
 PMID:23043454.
 PubMed link *These authors contributed equally to this work.

 - Fisher, D.J., Fernández, R.E., Adams, N.E., and Maurelli, A.T.
 2012.
 Uptake of Biotin by Chlamydia Spp.
 Through the Use of a Bacterial Transporter (BioY) and a Host-Cell Transporter (SMVT).
 PLOS ONE.
-PLOS ONE link
+Link

 - Binet, R., Fernández, R.E., Fisher, D.J. and Maurelli, A.T.
 2011.
 Identification and Characterization of theChlamydia trachomatis L2 S-Adenosyl Methionine / S-Adenosyl Homocysteine transporter. mBio.
 May 10;2(3):e00051-11. doi: 10.1128/mBio.00051-11.
 PubMed link